 - self-harm, use of substances and suicide attempts.

 Diagnosis of anorexia nervosa

-Eating disorders cover a range of conditions and some people might not fit neatly into one group.
+Eating disorders can be an aspect of a range of conditions.
 The detrimental physical and medical effects make it important for people who might have anorexia nervosa to see their doctor as soon as possible.
 Other healthcare professionals can recognise this mental illness, but may not be able to give you a full physical check-up.

 To diagnose anorexia nervosa, a doctor will need to do a full physical examination, may complete blood tests and ask questions about your health, including your emotional health and wellbeing, medical history and current lifestyle.

 Your doctor will need to make sure that you are not losing weight because of another reason, such as an undiagnosed physical illness or another mental health condition.

 There are two types of anorexia nervosa.
 One type emphasises the restriction of food consumption, while the other type includes either excessive food consumption (binge eating) followed by purging, or purging after the consumption of normal portions, or small amounts of food.
 Purging may be self-induced vomiting, or misuse of laxatives, diuretics or enemas.

 People with the restricting subtype of anorexia nervosa tend to severely reduce their energy intake or restrict the type of food they will eat.
 The signs can be different in each person, but they might exhibit a combination of behaviours including: